Erica Mena Flaunts Bod In Sheer Bodysuit In Eye-Catching New Instagram Pic

-Erica Mena has been sharing some sexy photos to her Instagram feed lately, and in her newest post, showed off her physique in a sheer bodysuit.
+Erica Mena has been sharing some sexy photos to her Instagram feed lately, and in her newest post, she showed off her physique in a sheer bodysuit.

-She posed in front of a blank wall in a room with blue carpet.
+Erica posed in front of a blank wall in a room with blue carpet.
 Her bodysuit was sheer and see-through with a high neckline and an extra-high leg cut that added to the racy vibes.
-The trim of the ensemble was light neon yellow and thanks to the thin fabric, the outline of her chest and belly button peeked through.
-Her chest was mostly censored thanks to the placement of her hair and a beam of bright light, the latter which may have been Photoshopped.
+The trim of the ensemble was light neon yellow, and thanks to the thin fabric, the outline of her chest and belly button peeked through.
+Her chest was mostly censored due to the placement of her hair and a beam of bright light, the latter of which may have been Photoshopped.

 Erica also wore a matching pair of gray sweatpants that she tugged down in the front with both of her hands.
 The sides of her pants featured yellow stripes with gathered accents along the bottom of her legs.
 There were also ruffles on the sides that added to the feminine look.
-She completed her ensemble with a pair of matching clear shoes with yellow accents.
+She completed her ensemble with a pair of clear shoes with yellow accents.

 The tag in the post suggested that the bodysuit was from Posh by V Boutique.